yssource/crp/src/idioms/data_modeling/abstract_classes.md

     height: f64,
 }

-impl Shape for Rectangle {
+// Implement the interface for a concrete type impl Shape for Rectangle {
     fn area(&self) -> f64 {
         self.width * self.height
     }
 }

-fn print_area(shape: &dyn Shape) {
+// Use a value via a reference to the interface fn print_area(shape: &dyn Shape) {
     println!("{}", shape.area());
 }